In this episode we talk to Reza Izad & Jake Greene, Co-Authors of Create Great Videos.

 Jake has been writing a number of books with our talent.
 We started talking and sort of led to the creation of this book, which is very much a primer hopefully for people who are feeling very intimidated by what’s going on in sort of social video.

 I’ll jump in on that, this is Jake.
-In addition to sort of collaborating in the YouTube space, for the better part of the last 10 years I’ve been working with a number of organizations and businesses who have been having inner-generational issues; sort of understanding the digital generation.
+In addition to the sort of collaborating in the YouTube space, for the better part of the last 10 years I’ve been working with a number of organizations and businesses who have been having inner-generational issues; sort of understanding the digital generation.
 When I started doing some work with Studio 71 and realized the depth and breadth of creators that are in their community, I started talking to Reza about the opportunity to sort of mind their stories and get sort of succinct vignettes and wisdom from some of those creators to give organizations regardless of whether or not they’re in the media space some of the tools to collaborate more effectively and productively with their customers who are a part of the video generation and also with their employees who they’re having issues communicating with.

 I think the result that came out of Create Great Videos is not only a one on one, on how to make the videos as the title suggests, but it’s also a great tool for understanding what gets people excited about communicating with video, building communities online, developing succinct messaging and applying tools from other areas of entertainment to make their businesses more effective.